MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/automatic-reconnection-lock-screen.md

 ## Methods to disable Automatic Reconnection

 To disable Automatic Reconnection, you can configure your server, client, or both.
-When configuring your Remote Desktop server, you can configure Group Policy.

 > [!TIP]
 >